Publisher:* Bantam Press

 ISBN-13 / EAN:* 9780593055489

-Dawkins applies his brilliant mind to extrapolate well beyond science.
-Alot of the scientific facts and theory he recalls is interesting.
-However, rather than come to speculative conclusions based upon his intellectual predisposition, Dawkins presents his speculations as proof of his view that ultimately belief in God is a delusion.
+In other words, Dawkins reasoning applies his brilliant mind to extrapolate well beyond science.
+Many of the scientific facts and theories he recalls in his book are actually interesting to read.
+However, rather than identify his own conclusions based upon his intellectual predisposition as speculations which ignore theistic possibilities, Dawkins presents them as proof of his view that ultimately belief in God is a delusion.
 Unfortunately, this is inconsistent with the scientific method itself which does not permit such certainty.
 Ultimately, the scientific method cannot prove or disprove the existence of God.
-This is where Dawkins viewpoint shifts from reason to a belief system in itself – a religion of its own.
-Here lies the greatest disappointment in this book.
+This is where Dawkins viewpoint shifts from reason to a belief system in itself – an atheistic religion of its own.
+Here lies the greatest disappointment in this book – it lacks scientific equipoise.

 Post Your view regarding this book here